ThangMinhCao/closest-pair-doubling/README.md

 ## Usage

-In the directory of the repo
+In the directory of the repo:
 ```sh
 ./closestpairdoubling
 ```